 The message we’re hoping you’ll grab onto in all of this is to look for opportunities to keep the “honeymoon” going.
 You dated before marriage, which helped you to fall in love with each other.
 Now it’s important to continue to date each other so you stay in love with each other.
 This involves going out on creative dates with each other.

-To help you do this, Debi Walter of The Romantic Vineyard came up with the ideas you can use.
+To help you do this, Debi Walter of The Romantic Vineyard came up with some ideas you can use.

 First, the following are a few creative dates we received in from emails from The Romantic Vineyard.
 You can use these ideas too, just as they are presented.
 Or you can adapt them to go along with your style.
 (You can even sign up on their web site to receive date ideas like these yourself):